wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 >
 >The unicast address prefix ::/96 is called the loopback address prefix.
 >
->The first address of this address prefix block, 0:0:0:0:0:0:0:0, is also termed
+>The first address of this address prefix block, 0:0:0:0:0:0:0:0 (::/128), is also termed
 >the "unspecified address".
 This address MUST NOT be assigned to any node, as it
 >indicates the absence of an address.
 One example of the use of this address is
 >in the Source Address field of any IPv6 packets sent by an initializing host
 >before it has learned its own address.
 >
->All other loopback addresses drawn from this prefix may be used by a node as a
+>All other loopback addresses drawn from this loopback address prefix may be used by a node as a
 >destination address to send an IPv6 packet to itself.
 These addresses MUST NOT
 >be assigned to any physical interface.
 These addresses are treated as having
 >Link-Local scope, and may be thought of as the Link-Local unicast address